uva-math/uva-math-code/drp/application.md

 out the following application.
 To be eligible as a graduate student you must be at least in your second year.

 [Mentor Application](https://docs.google.com/forms/d/e/1FAIpQLScqbBTGPzrnCWVJx9QW6iA_g7YL8IY4zDCm-pzPIHr2M3mOdQ/viewform?usp=sf_link)

+Here is our set of Mentor Guidelines, where you can read the specifics about the role: <INSERT PDF HERE>